 To unpack that second part without spoiling anything, LGM’s body movements would change as the connection between Grey and STEM evolved.
 Best example of this is when Grey goes into Terminator mode, his body is effortlessly performing all of these actions while his face reacts in horror what he’s doing.
 This adds a layer of complexity to Grey‘s character, who is morally struggling with his situation, and his relationship with STEM (which also added a surprising amount of humor to the film).
 I have a feeling come Oscar Season, Logan Marshall-Green is going to be a name floating around similarly to James McAvoy’s superb performance in last year’s Split.

-So I spent a lot of time praising LMG because…well, he’s only performance worth talking about.
+So I spent a lot of time praising LMG because…well, he’s the only performance worth talking about.
 Betty Gabriel (Get Out, Westworld) is wasted as the typical “untrusting cop” with no development whatsoever.
 Harrison Gilbertson is inconsistent, trying really hard to play the typical “socially awkward genius” with moments here and there shining through.
 And Bennedict Hardie is underutilized, adding some charisma to yet another tropey “mustache twirling villain” (though not very twirlable, his mustache is still pretty menacing).
 Luckily, the cool part about Upgrade is that you’re so sucked into the world, the action set-pieces and Grey’s journey; the supporting characters can be ignored for the most part.

 Speaking of action, let’s talk about that real quick to end this review on a high note.
 And that’s what 70% of people who go see this movie care about, anyways.
-I’m a bit of a snob when it comes to action and fight choreography, because I get frustrated with movies making them overly-complicated excessive cuts and erratic camerawork (I’m looking at you Taken 3).
+I’m a bit of a snob when it comes to action and fight choreography, because I get frustrated with movies making them overly-complicated with excessive cuts and erratic camerawork (I’m looking at you Taken 3).
 Whannell and cinematographer Stefan Duscio crafted some killer fight sequences, coming up with unique way of keeping the action in frame while keeping up with Grey’s beyond-humanly fast movements.
 While giving Duscio a shout-out, the whole movie looks amazing for real.
 I almost hate it when people keep referring to Upgrade as a B-Movie, because the overall quality is incredible (especially keeping in mind the tight Blumhouse budget).

 It was tough to manage my expectations for this movie, given the hype train came out the festival circuit at full steam.
 But I’ll be damned if Whannell & company didn’t absolutely deliver.
 At the year’s halfway mark, Upgrade is sitting at the top of my list for “Best Movie of 2018”.
 It has everything I could want from a horror/action/sci-fi romp and then some: slick style, hyper violence, high concept thinking, all anchored by a Tour de FIST performance by Logan Marshall-Green.
 And what makes me even happier, is the fact that a film as bonkers as this one got a wide release.
 We need movies like this to do well, so we can continue to get more original genre films made.
 So stop reading this review, unplug yourself from your phone/laptop, and go see Upgrade in theaters.